backstage/backstage/docs/overview/stability-index.md

 Stability: `1`

 ## Plugins

-Plugins are rarely marked as stable as the `@backstage/core` plugin API is under heavy development.

 Many backend plugins are split into "REST API" and "TypeScript Interface" sections.
 The "TypeScript Interface" refers to the API used to integrate the